Best Hot Cajun Boudin Dip Recipe

 • Add sour cream to the cream cheese and blend with the mixer.

-• Stir in the cheese, boudin meat, green chilies, and seasonings until well incorporated.
+• Stir in the cheese, boudin meat, green chilies, seasonings, bacon, and green onions until well incorporated.
+Reserve some cheese, bacon, and green onions for garnish.

 • Spoon the dip mixture into the prepared pan.